cyla-app/PeriodicWorkExperiments/README.md

 * After initially starting the app, it sends requests every 1 to 2 minutes
 * After sending the app to the background for the first time, it sends requests every 15 minutes, +-2min
     * That is if the device is not in doze mode
-    * If the device activates doze mode, no further requests are made until the app is in foreground again
+    * If the device activates doze mode, no further requests are made until the app is in foreground again, or the next service window activates (whichever comes first)
     * When it is in foreground, the missed requests are now made
     * Afterwards, the cycle continues as usual
 * Adding an initial delay (e.g. for sending requests at a fixed time of the day) does not work properly